 (g) Preclusion on Mediator Testifying.
 No mediator will be required to testify in any action relating to

 any mortgage or debt at issue in a mediation conducted pursuant to this Rule.

-(h) Criteria for Eligibility as a Mediator in Bankruptcy Court Mortgage Mediations.
+(h) Criteria for Eligibility as a Mediator in Bankruptcy Court Mediations.
 In order to be on the panel

-of approved bankruptcy mediators, an attorney must meet the minimum certification requirements of the state court mediation program and have significant bankruptcy experience.
+of approved bankruptcy mediators, an attorney must meet the minimum certification requirements of the Vermont state court mediation program and have significant bankruptcy experience.

 (i) Retention of Jurisdiction.
 This Court retains jurisdiction to interpret and enforce any agreement

-reached through mortgage mediation conducted pursuant to this Rule.
+reached through mortgage mediation conducted pursuant to this Rule or in a bankruptcy case in this

+District.

+(j) Service.
+Whenever the debtor is required to serve the creditor under this Rule, the debtor must serve the creditor at the address set forth on the creditor’s proof of claim in this case, or the address on record with the Clerk for such purposes.
+If the creditor has not filed a proof of claim in this case or given the Clerk a preferred service address, the debtor must serve the creditor by serving the attorney who represents the creditor in a pending foreclosure action against the subject property.
+If there is no foreclosure action pending and no other address on record, the debtor must serve the creditor as required by Fed.
+R. Bankr.
+P. 7004.